 To collect compensation for injuries or property damage sustained in a car accident, it is essential to file your claim within the statute of limitations set by the state of Tennessee.
-Your best course of action is to consult with a car accident lawyer from Gatti, Keltner, Bienvenu, and Montesi PLC soon after your accident.
+Your best action is to consult with a car accident lawyer from Gatti, Keltner, Bienvenu, and Montesi PLC soon after your accident.
 Your lawyer will ensure your claim and all other evidence and documentation are filed accurately and on time.

 How Long Do I Have to File a Car Accident Claim in Tennessee?

 Tennessee Code §28-3-104 establishes a one-year statute of limitations for filing a claim against the person allegedly at fault for a motor vehicle accident.
 You have one year from the date of the accident to file.
-If your loved one was killed in an accident, you have one year from the date of your loved one’s death to file a wrongful death claim.
+If your loved one was killed in an accident, you have one year from your loved one’s death to file a wrongful death claim.

 What Damages Can I Collect?